mml-io/mml-react-space/README.md

 npm install canvas
 ```

-Project Structure
+## Project Structure
-The entry point of the React application is located at ./packages/mml-document/src, where you can find the index.tsx file.
+The entry point of the React application is located at `./packages/mml-document/src`, where you can find the index.tsx file.

 The application is organized around the concept of "floors," essentially collections of "rooms."
 These floors are housed within the ./packages/mml-document/src/floors directory.

-Each floor consists of various rooms, each of which you can find within the ./packages/mml-document/src/rooms directory.
+Each floor consists of various rooms, each of which you can find within the `./packages/mml-document/src/rooms directory`.
 The x, y, and z props can be used to adjust the position of each floor and room within the 3D space, allowing for a highly customizable layout.

-In the ./packages/mml-document/src/components directory, you can find a variety of structural components, furniture, and other items used to assemble the rooms.
+In the `./packages/mml-document/src/components` directory, you can find a variety of structural components, furniture, and other items used to assemble the rooms.

 ## Experiences